 CBHS Lewisham is committed to create an environment in which the safety, wellbeing and participation of all students is paramount.

-The school endeavours to ensure that boys are well known and cared for through its structured administration.
-Over recent years, CBHS has implemented a number of initiatives to meet specific student needs.
+The School endeavours to ensure that boys are well known and cared for through its structured administration.
+Over recent years, CBHS Lewisham has implemented a number of initiatives to meet specific student needs.
 In the senior years, boys have access to extensive careers facilities and resources.
-Students in Years 5-9 also enjoy opportunities for personal development through the school’s camp program.
+Students in Years 5-9 also enjoy opportunities for personal development through the School’s camp program.
 Students, staff and parents can also access the services of the School Counsellors.

 - Homeroom Teachers and Pastoral Care Coordinators (Years 7-12)

 - Camps, retreats and excursions

 - Parent/Teacher nights

 - Recognition and reward for achievement

 - House System with House Captains

 Every Student has the Right to Feel Safe

 At CBHS Lewisham, we believe it is the right of every student to feel safe and to be treated with dignity and respect.
 We are all responsible for helping to create a safe, family environment in our school.